 - Online whiteboard – allows users to draw, write, and take notes for everyone to see.

 Remote AccessLaw firms that are asking their lawyers to work from home should provide some options for lawyers to access their files and other information on their work computer.
 This is probably not a problem for lawyers who save all of their client files in the cloud.
 Even if that is the case, there may still be desktop programs and applications on a lawyer’s work computer that he or she needs to effectively work from home.
-This type of access typically requires the use of remote access technology.
+This type of access typically requires the use of remote desktop technology.
 I’ve written a blog on different options for remote access available here.

 New PossibilitiesCOVID-19 presents many challenges to lawyers as they may see their business dwindling.
 But this challenging time may provide an opportunity for lawyers to try something new—a different way to deliver legal services.
 Consider adopting some features of a virtual law firm to help you move your legal services online.
 For more information on what a virtual law firm is, please read my article titled Beyond Brick and Mortar: Virtual Law Firms Shift Delivery of Legal Services Online published in the Bar Bulletin, January 2020.